Alakhdeepsingh/Alakhdeepsingh/README.md

 - 🌱 I’m currently learning & practicing **JavaScript & ReactJS**

-- 💬 **Ask me about anything like Javascript, MERN, DSA, Cpp** (would definitely try helping you out)
+- 💬 **Ask me about anything like Javascript, TypeScript, MERN, DSA, Cpp**

 - 👨‍💻 All of my **projects** are available at [My Portfolio](https://alakhdeepsingh.github.io/Portfolio/)

 - 🤝 I’m looking to collaborate on **Projects and Hackathons**